bytedance/coconut_cvpr2024/README.md

 ## 📢 News!
+* 4/24: Collected FAQs are out, please check them before you leave any issue.
-* 4/22: Tutorials on panoptic and instance segmentation are out!
+* 4/22: Tutorial on instance segmentation is out!
 More are coming!
+* 4/19: Tutorial on panoptic segmentation is out!
 * 4/16: COCONut is available at Kaggle!
 No need to merge COCONut-B from COCONut-S, update a version of ready-to-use.
 * 4/15: COCONut is higlighted by AK's [daily paper](https://huggingface.co/papers?date=2024-04-15)!
 * 4/15: Huggingface download links are temporarily closed.